Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/overview.md

 This documentation will prodive further information about concepts and methods involved with the grid cell metrics measurement software.

 ## Related article
-<br>Some additional details and analyses run with this software can be found in this article.
+Some additional details and analyses run with this software can be found in this article.
 <br>\[1\] R. G., R., Ascoli, G. A., Sutton, N. M., & Dannenberg, H. (2023).
-Spatial periodicity in grid cell firing is explained by a neural sequence code of 2D trajectories. bioRxiv. https://doi.org/10.1101/2023.05.30.542747
+Spatial periodicity in grid cell firing is explained by a neural sequence code of 2D trajectories. bioRxiv. [https://doi.org/10.1101/2023.05.30.542747](https://doi.org/10.1101/2023.05.30.542747)

 ## Parameters
-<br>Some selected parameters are listed below but more parameters are listed in the software including its comments.
+Some selected parameters are listed below but more parameters are listed in the software including its comments.

-### Required Parameters
+#### Required Parameters
-<br>nonfld_filt_perc: Threshold for non-field filtering to perform.
+nonfld_filt_perc: Threshold for non-field filtering to perform.
 Range is 0-1.
 <br>load_plot_from_file: Load neural data plot from individual file (1; plot_filepath) or instead pick a file from a numbered list (0; heat_maps_list or heat_maps_ac_list)
 <br>plot_filepath: Used if load_plot_from_file = 0.
 Path to file that contains the neural data
 <br>heat_map_selection: Used if load_plot_from_file = 0.
 Select cell to analyze (cells are numbered and file locations are stored in heat_maps_list.mat and heat_maps_ac_list.mat).

-### Optional Parameters
+#### Optional Parameters
-<br>use_ac: use autocorrelogram (1) or rate map (0).
+use_ac: use autocorrelogram (1) or rate map (0).
 <br>only_center_seven: filter intended for autocorrelograms where fields other than the center 7 are filtered out.

-### Plotting Parameters
+#### Plotting Parameters
-<br>plot_fields_detected: plot fields the software detected.
+plot_fields_detected: plot fields the software detected.
 <br>plot_orig_firing: plot original ratemap or autocorrelogram used as the source of data for the software.
 <br>plot_legend: include legend in plot.